ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

  1. A clear expression of the overall goal "Answer the following questions ..."
  2. A list of tools, with brief descriptions of their capabilities
- 3. The format that the should be used for tackling the problem, potentially using multiple steps
+ 3. The steps that should be used for tackling the problem, potentially involving iteration
  4. The question, followed by the first `Thought:`, which is where GPT will start adding text (i.e. the completion)

 Part (3) is particularly interesting, it is where we are 'teaching' GPT to act as an orchestrator via a single example (i.e. one-shot learning).
-The orchestration approach being taught here is reasoning via a [chain of thought](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html), were a problem is broken down into smaller components, which researchers have found provides better results and achieves reasoning.
+The orchestration approach being taught here is reasoning via a [chain of thought](https://ai.googleblog.com/2022/05/language-models-perform-reasoning-via.html), were a problem is broken down into smaller components, which researchers have found provides better results and achieves what can be considered reasoning.

 This is the art of prompt design!

 Anyhow, as promised, we're going to re-implement LangChain.
 So let's execute the above prompt.

-The following code send teh above prompt, with the question "What was the high temperature in SF yesterday in Fahrenheit?" to GPT-3.5 via the OpenAI API:
+The following code sends the above prompt, with the question "What was the high temperature in SF yesterday in Fahrenheit?" to GPT-3.5 via the OpenAI API:

 ~~~js
 import fs from "fs";